 Cause: The District has not obtained, through a depositary, proper security against loss of FDIC insurance limits are secured against possible loss.

-Recommendation: The District should maintain deposits at a depositary where deposits in excess with its financial institution to determine the best approach for insuring amounts in excess of FDIC limits are secured from possible loss.
+Recommendation: The District should maintain deposits at a depositary where deposits in excess produce evidence that deposits in excess of FDIC are properly collateralized according to Montana Code Annotated.